 My intensified engagement with out-of-way congregations began when I travelled to a community founded in the 1640s in Parimaribo, Suriname.
-Plans are afoot for a trip to Suriname, Curacao and Cuba in January 2017.
+Plans are afoot for a trip to Suriname, Curacao and Cuba.

 For the last four years, I have served as spiritual counselor for a Jewish-inspired palliative and hospice center, Skirball Hospice.
 My work focuses on offering comfort and insight to people.
 I also frequently help patients develop life summary videos and ethical wills.
 The Skirball work is spiritually rewarding engagement.

 Currently, I am assisting Rabbi Michael Roth in an experiment to revive Congregation Beth Ohr in Studio City.
 I am joined by Rabbi Robin Podolsky and Dr. Muriel Dance.
 We are having a ball.